Mayankyadav-018/Recursion/README.md

 * Reduces need for complex loops in many cases.

+# Recursion To Find Factorial of a Number:

+This program demonstrates how to calculate the factorial of a number using recursion.
+The factorial of a number n is defined as the product of all positive integers less than or equal to n.

+ALGORITHM:

+1> Start

+2> Define factorial(n) function

+* If n <= 1, return 1

+* Else, return n * factorial(n - 1)

+3> In main function

+* Input number n from user

+* If n < 0, display "Factorial not defined for negative numbers"

+* Else, call factorial(n) and display the result

+4> End

+# Recursion To Add Number Till n:

+This program demonstrates how to calculate the sum of the first n natural numbers using iteration.

+ALGORITHM:

+1> Start

+2> Define sum(n) function

+* Initialize sum = 0

+* Loop i from 1 to n

+* Add i to sum

+* Return sum

+3> In main function

+* Input value of n from user

+* If n == 0, display "Sum is equal to 0"

+* Else, call sum(n) and display the result

+4> End

+# Recursion To Reverse the String:

+This program demonstrates how to reverse a string using recursion.
+The function prints characters from the end of the string to the beginning.

+ALGORITHM:

+1> Start

+2> Define reversePrint(s, i) function

+* If i < 0, return (base case)

+* Print s[i]

+* Call reversePrint(s, i - 1) recursively

+3> In main function

+* Input string s from user

+* Call reversePrint(s, s.length() - 1) to display the reversed string

+4> End

 # Conclusion:

 Recursion in C++ provides an elegant way to solve problems by breaking them into smaller sub-problems.
 It simplifies code for tasks like factorial, Fibonacci, and string reversal.
 However, recursion must be used carefully with a proper base case to avoid infinite calls and stack overflow.
 Overall, it improves code clarity but may be less efficient than iteration in some cases.